Vova-Professor/Palm-Clicker/README.md

 ## What’s New?

+- New appearance

-- Added Hindi Language
+- Added settings menu

-- Added Rebirth
+- Added languages

+- Progress is now saved using **localStorage**